Dayton Programs in Swahili & English | A Worldwide Development Process | Consultation: the Operating Expression of Justice in Human Affairs |

 Sunday Devotionals

-Devotionals at the Friends (Quaker) Meeting House (345 Wyoming St.) are held on the last Sunday of each month for both Swahili & English speakers.
-Other Sundays they are held at the Atumbe home at 51 Gebhart St. Check this site for possible cancelations.
+Devotionals are held for both Swahili & English speakers at the Friends (Quaker) Meeting House (345 Wyoming St.) on the 2nd & 4th Sunday of each month at 3:00.
+Check this site for possible cancelations.
 For more information call or text Susan 937-207-2486.
 Please leave a message or preferably a text beginning with: Bahai.
 For more information go here.

 Yellow Springs Baha’i Community monthly Devotionals: see Events page on this website.
 Also see About Devotionals to get a better idea of what to expect at a Baha’i sponsored devotional.